honeypieio/shrubcoop.org/content/working-groups/food-sharing-hub.md

 We are currently saving an average of **1.63 tonnes** of food through the Food Sharing Hub per month - that's a saving of **7.69 tonnes** of carbon equivalent.

-**Food Sharing Edinburgh** saved **48.9 tonnes** of food in total between Dec 2017 and June 2020.
-Much of this is redistributed from small businesses directly to charity partners.
+**Food Sharing Edinburgh** saved **69 tonnes** of food in total between August 2018 and May 2023.
+That's equivalent to **259 tonnes** of CO₂.
+Much of this food is redistributed from small businesses directly to charity partners.

 ### Frequently Asked Questions